uaich123/uaich123/README.md

 # 👋 Hey, I'm Urjit Aich

-🎓 I'm a Computer Science student at Purdue University
+🎓 I'm a Computer Science student at Purdue University.
 🧠 Passionate about building ML-driven tools, streamlining workflows, and solving real-world problems with code.
-🌆 Dreaming of life in a big city surrounded by skyscrapers and cutting-edge tech
+🌆 Dreaming of life in a big city surrounded by skyscrapers and cutting-edge tech.

 ---